Pan Am Flight 526A

-Pan Am Flight 526A, a Douglas DC-4, took off from San Juan-Isla Grande Airport, Puerto Rico, at 12:11 PM AST on April 11, 1952 on a flight to Idlewild International Airport, New York City with 64 passengers and five crew members on board.
-Due to inadequate maintenance, engine no. 3 failed after takeoff, followed shortly by engine no. 4.

-Nine minutes after takeoff, the aircraft ditched in rough seas 18 km NW of San Juan Airport, broke apart and sank after three minutes.
-Panicking passengers refused to leave the sinking wreck.
-52 passengers were killed, and 17 passengers and crew members were rescued by the United States Coast Guard.
-After this accident, it was recommended to implement pre-flight safety demonstrations for over-water flights.
+Pan Am Flight 526A, a Douglas DC-4, took off from San Juan–Isla Grande Airport, Puerto Rico, at 12:11 PM AST on April 11, 1952, on a flight to Idlewild International Airport, New York City, with 64 passengers and 5 crew members on board.
+Due to inadequate maintenance, engine number 3 failed after takeoff, followed shortly by a loss of power from engine number 4.
+Nine minutes after takeoff, the aircraft ditched in rough seas 18 km NW of San Juan Airport, broke apart, and sank after three minutes.
+Panicking passengers refused to leave the sinking wreck, resulting in 52 passenger deaths.
+The United States Coast Guard rescued 17 passengers and crew members.

+The accident led to the implementation of pre-flight safety demonstrations for over-water flights.
+The wreckage was discovered in June 2026.

 Aircraft

-The Douglas DC-4 piston aircraft with four propellers had made its first flight in 1945 and had 20,835 airframe hours.
+The Douglas DC-4, a piston aircraft with four Pratt & Whitney R-2000 Twin Wasp engines and Hamilton Standard propellers, had made its first flight in 1945 and had 20,835 airframe hours.

 Accident

-On a sunny day with a gentle breeze, Pan Am Flight 526A, a Douglas DC-4 named Clipper Endeavor, took off from San Juan Airport at 12:11 PM on Good Friday of 1952 on a flight to Idlewild Airport, NY (now known as JFK).
-Sixty-four passengers and five crew members were on board, including Captain John C. Burn, a well-qualified, seasoned pilot, in command.
+On a sunny day with a gentle breeze, Clipper Endeavor took off from San Juan Airport at 12:11 PM on April 11, 1952, on a flight to Idlewild Airport, New York.
+Sixty-four passengers and five crew members were on board, including Captain John C. Burn, a well-qualified and seasoned pilot, in command.
+Burn had been the first officer and one of the few survivors of a seaplane that crashed into the Tague River upon arriving in Lisbon during World War Two.

-Just after takeoff, engine no. 3 failed at 350 ft and the propeller was feathered (its blades were turned parallel to the direction of flight to avoid drag) by the flight crew.
-The pilots decided to return to San Juan Airport, reversed their heading, and managed to continue climbing to 550 ft when engine no. 4 failed as well.
+Just after takeoff, engine number 3 failed at 350 ft.
+The flight crew feathered its propeller (turned its blades parallel to the direction of flight to reduce drag) and turned back to San Juan Airport.
+The flight continued climbing to 550 ft, when engine number 4 also lost power.

-With both engines on the right wing inoperable, the Clipper Endeavor was not able to maintain altitude any longer.
 Captain Burn declared an in-flight emergency and informed the control tower that he planned to attempt a water landing approximately seven miles NNW off Isla Grande.

-Winds of 15 knot whipped up the sea when the Clipper Endeavor ditched into the Atlantic Ocean north of San Juan at 12:20 PM.
-The rear fuselage broke off behind the bulkhead of the main cabin and the wreckage sank in less than three minutes.
+Clipper Endeavor ditched in the Atlantic Ocean north of San Juan at 12:20 PM.
+Rescuers arriving shortly after reported winds of 15 knots (28 km/h; 17 mph) whipping up the sea.
+The rear fuselage broke off behind the bulkhead of the main cabin, and the wreckage sank in less than three minutes.
 Survivors later reported that many passengers had survived the initial ditching but had panicked because they feared the rough seas and the possibility of sharks and had refused to leave the sinking aircraft to board life rafts.